Last updated on December 9th, 2020 at 04:08 pm

 The increase in court fees and the decline in the availability of legal aid has certainly encouraged a lot of people to turn to a DIY divorce.
 But at what cost?
 What happens if it all goes wrong?
 Who sorts it out and where do people turn for help?

-Sometimes a divorce can appear to be straightforward where there are no assets and everything is amicable; unfortunately, these cases are very few and far between.
-More often than not, problems are encountered either with the divorce process itself or with the other party.
+Sometimes a divorce can appear to be straightforward and everything is amicable.
+Unfortunately, these cases are very few and far between.
+There are, more often than not, problems encountered either with the divorce process itself or, with the other party.

-An experienced family solicitor can take away your burden of resolving any issues and sometimes, it can work out a lot less expensive than attempting to do it yourself and getting it wrong.
+An experienced family solicitor is able to take the burden from you in resolving any issues and sometimes, it can work out a lot less expensive than attempting to do it yourself and getting it wrong.
 If you get it wrong, it can take much longer, be more emotionally challenging and often cost more than it would in the first instance had you sought the right legal advice.

-Here are some of the common questions and pitfalls for DIY divorce:
+Here is a list of the common questions and pitfalls for DIY divorce:

 Question: We have been married for less than 12 months – is it easier to get a divorce?

 Answer: You cannot commence divorce proceedings until you have been married for 12 months.
 If you want to address financial matters before then, you may wish to consider a separation agreement.

 Tip: Regardless of which of the five “facts” you chose as the basis for divorce, the legal process is currently the same.
 No one “fact” (adultery, unreasonable behaviour, two years’ separation with consent, five years’ separation or desertion) is quicker than the other.

 Question: I filled in my own divorce paperwork but the court is not satisfied with the information I have given.
 What should I do?